pf4j/pf4j/README.md

 Demo
 -------------------

 I have a tiny demo application.
-In demo/api folder I declared an extension point (Greeting).
-In this demo I have implemented two plugins: plugin1, plugin2 (each plugin with an extension).

 The demo application is in demo folder.
+In demo/api folder I declared an extension point (_Greeting_).
+In demo/plugin* I implemented two plugins: plugin1, plugin2 (each plugin add an extension for _Greeting_).

 To run the demo application use:

     ./run-demo.sh